 School Matching Grant

-2023-2024 School Matching Grant funding received through the Consortium of Florida Education Foundations as part of the School District Education Foundation Matching Grant Program, is open to all public and charter schools in Polk County and requires schools to solicit and acquire new funds from a private or community donor with the promise of a dollar for dollar match up to $5,000 per grant.
+2024-2025 School Matching Grant funding received through the Consortium of Florida Education Foundations as part of the School District Education Foundation Matching Grant Program, is open to all public and charter schools in Polk County and requires schools to solicit and acquire new funds from private or community donors with the promise of a dollar-for-dollar match up to $5,000 per grant.
 What a great way to connect and engage community members with local schools.

 Suncoast Credit Union Grant